-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, by sub-regional geography, England, from modelling the most recent six days of data, 25 to 30 January 2021
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, by sub-regional geography, UK, since 8 November 2020

 - 1. These results are provisional and subject to revision. - 2.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval.
 The credible intervals can be found in the dataset that accompanies this bulletin. - 3.
-Official reported estimates are plotted at a reference point believed to be most representative of the given week.
-Details of which day was used for each week can be found in the dataset that accompanies this bulletin.
+Since 12 February 2021 estimates are provided based on modelling the most recent seven-day period.
+Before this date estimates were based on a six-day period and were aggregated from two three-day models. - 4.
+Sub-regional estimates for England were first provided on 20 November 2020.
+Sub-regional estimates for Wales, Northern Ireland and Scotland were first provided on 19 February 2021.

-4 .
-Age analysis of the number of people who had COVID-19 in England
+4. Age analysis of the number of people who had COVID-19